lukso-network/docs/docs/learn/digital-assets/metadata-management/read-nft-metadata.md

 </Tabs>

-Its value can indicate wheater the token ID format is [equal or mixed across all token IDs](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-8-IdentifiableDigitalAsset.md#lsp8tokenidformat)
+Its value can indicate whether the token ID format is [equal or mixed across all token IDs](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-8-IdentifiableDigitalAsset.md#lsp8tokenidformat)

 If your token ID is not yet compatible to [`LSP8TokenIdFormat`](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-8-IdentifiableDigitalAsset.md#lsp8tokenidformat), you have to convert it to the correct format first.
 Otherwise, you will be able to directly continue with fetching the metadata.